Profiles of the members of the Health Workforce New Zealand Board.

 He holds a BSc, MBChB and MD from the University of Auckland, as well as a PhD from the University of Sydney.
 The two doctorates were awarded for in vivo research into brain injuries.
 Professor Gorman’s primary research and clinical interests are brain injury, diving medicine, occupational medicine and toxicology.
 His research career includes more than 250 publications.

-He is a Member of the Board of Directors of the New Zealand Accident Compensation and Rehabilitation Corporation (ACC), as well as a Member of the National Health Board and the Capital Investment Committee, Ministry of Health.
+He is a Member of the Board of Directors of the New Zealand Accident Compensation and Rehabilitation Corporation (ACC), as well as a Member of the Capital Investment Committee, Ministry of Health.

 Professor Gorman is currently overseeing health reforms in a number of different jurisdictions.